robert-godlewski/ts_algo/README.md

 Compile via root directory with: tsc

 /src has all of the TypeScript files.
 /dist has all of the executable JavaScript files.
+(This is created automatically)

 ********Also need to add to Github*********